d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 -v is used to request a verbose output
 -n tells netcat not to resolve host names or use DNS.
 Explaining this is outwith the scope of the room.
 -p indicates that the port specification will follow.

+The example in the previous task used port 443.
+Realistically you could use any port you like, as long as there isn't already a service using it.
+Be aware that if you choose to use a port below 1024, you will need to use sudo when starting your listener.
+That said, it's often a good idea to use a well-known port number (80, 443 or 53 being good choices) as this is more likely to get past outbound firewall rules on the target.

+A working example of this would be:

+_sudo nc -lvnp 443_

+We can then connect back to this with any number of payloads, depending on the environment on the target.

+An example of this is displayed in the previous task.